316 related texts · 8 related myths · Page 1 of 7

 The name of a supernatural being mentioned in connection with the ritual of the Day of Atonement (Lev. xvi.).
 After Satan, for whom he was in some degree a preparation, Azazel enjo...

 Sometimes, the stories behind them are even more incredible than the rituals themselves.
-Let's talk about brit milah, circumcision, and a story that links it to the holiest day of ...
+Let's The Legends of the Jews tells us that Abraham’s circumcision wasn't just a personal a...

 They stood at Sinai, heard the very voice of God thundering the Ten Commandments, including the absolute prohibition against idolatry… and then, a mere forty days later, they're pa...

 It’s the word zot – "this."
 Sounds simple.
-But in the mystical tradition, particularly within the Tikkun (spiritual repair)ei Zohar, the zot is anything but simple.
+But in the mystical tradition, particularly within the Tikkunei (spiritual repair) Zohar, the zot is anything but simple.
 It's a doorway....

-The Sages once captured the yetzer hara (יצר הרע)—the evil inclination itself.
+The Sages once captured the yetzer hara (יצר הרע), the evil inclination itself.
 According to Yoma 69b, they prayed for three days, and it was delivered into their hands.
-A fiery lio...
+A fiery li...

 The Torah tells us, "Jacob called to his sons, and he said: Gather, and I will tell you what will befall you at the end of days.
 Assemble and hear, sons of Jacob, and listen to Isr...